You Walk Past Friars Daily!

-Our bench, in front of the Sweeten Alumni House is the only honor society bench on campus.
+Our bench, in front of the Sweeten Alumni House is the first honor society bench on campus (temporarily being refurbished).
 We also have a Friars Room on the first floor of College Hall

 CHALK it up to Friars!

 Friars also started another first on campus: we started the tradition of leaving chalk messages down Locust Walk and campus in celebration of their newest inductees each fall and spring

 Oldest Society on Campus